GregTMobile/tmobile-gitbook-documentation/README.md

 # About this Prototype

 This book is pre-configured to produce styling consistent with T-Mobile's style guidelines.
-Use this book as a template for creating new books.  \(I JUST ADDED THIS TEXT TO TEST THAT GITHUB IS WORKING\)
+Use this book as a template for creating new books.

 ## To use this book as a template